-The project site is located within New York City's coastal zone boundary as outlined in the Department of City Planning's (DCP) coastal zone boundary of New York City, and therefore, the project requires a Chairperson certification for consistency with New York City's Local Waterfront Revitalization Program.
+The southernmost portion of the project site between Cherry and South Streets is located within New York City's coastal zone boundary as outlined in the Department of City Planning's (DCP) coastal zone boundary of New York City and, therefore, the project requires a certification for consistency with New York City's Local Waterfront Revitalization Program.
 This attachment includes a New York City Waterfront Revitalization Program Consistency Assessment Form and provides additional information for the policies that have been checked "yes" in the Consistency Assessment Form.